physrisk/website-source/articles/2013/barabasi-albert-model.md

 based on their degree (number of links the nodes has).
 Due to this preference for the higher degree nodes the algorithm is called preferential attachment.
-Due to this preference the nodes with higher degrees will further incrase, while the lower degree nodes will stay with the same degree.
+Due to this preference the nodes with higher degrees will further increase, while the lower degree nodes will stay with the same degree.
 This effect in the sociology is known as Matthew effect or "rich gets richer" effect.
 In the empirical data this effect is observed as power law distribution.